 It is easy to add Puerto Rican holiday traditions to your home, whether you are celebrating your own unique culture or embracing a new one.

-- Try traditional foods as part of your holiday menu, such as coconut custard or rum cake.
+- Try traditional foods as part of your holiday menu, such as coconut custard, rum cake, or pork dishes.

 - Go caroling with family members and friends, and include some Latin-inspired carols as part of the music.